OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 var mgr = new WebVRManager(effect);
 ```

+Note that ideally you would also make sure to update the effect when the window is resized, e.g. fullscreen or rotation, see function onWindowResize() for that.

 <img src="https://mdn.mozillademos.org/files/11095/createStereoscopicImages.png" alt="Stereo explanations" width="100%">

 * camera follow head movement cf VRControls.js from https://github.com/borismus/webvr-boilerplate